 Research on How Skilled Nursing Facility Staffing Impacted by New Payment Rules

-Mar 10, 2021 | Nursing HPRD & Turnover, Studies & Research of PBJ Data
+Mar 10, 2021 | Nursing HPRD & Turnover, Research Studies of PBJ Data

 Medicare’s New Patient Driven Payment Model Resulted In Reductions In Therapy Staffing In Skilled Nursing Facilities